 Forks Long Term Care is the lone nursing home we were able to find in Forks, Washington.
 This nursing home turns out to be an A+ facility, which is the very best rating.
 We also want to point out that this nursing home is located in a hospital.
 Typically, this means that more intensive healthcare services are available.
-As you can find below, this nursing home also performed well in our category grades.
-It would be hard to find any major flaws in this nursing home's profile.
+As you can find below, this nursing home performed equally well in our category grades.
+We give this place two thumbs up!

 Forks Long Term Care